magocod/pokemon/README.md

 pip install -r requirements/py37.txt
 ```

-1.1 - Create all virtual environments (using tox)
+1.1 - Create all virtual environments and activate the py37 virtual environment
+(using tox, this command will create two dev environment, use py37, the second environment just to check the code style)
 ```bash
 tox
 ```